-The meeting is hosted by PAHAM, a leading Indonesian human rights group.
+The meeting was hosted by PAHAM, a leading Indonesian human rights group.

 Speakers and attendees travelled from the UK, America and Iran as well as from the surrounding region for the conference.
 Topics ranging from the Palestinian struggle, Islamophobia as well as the Arab spring were discussed during the opening sessions.